Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Extensions for PATE

-Based on the mechanisms' sensitivity, we can formulate the loose bound of our personalized aggregation mechanisms as follows: \begin{thm}[Individual Loose Bound] Let $M$ be a personalized GNMax aggregator with noise scale $\sigma \in \mathbb{R}_+$.
-Let further $d \in \mathcal{D}$ be any data point, and $\Delta_{M, d}$ be the individual sensitivity of $M$'s personalized vote count regarding $d$.
-Then, $M$ satisfies an individual $(\alpha, (\Delta_{M, d})^2 \cdot \nicefrac{\alpha}{\sigma^2})$-RDP regarding $d$ for all $\alpha \in \mathbb{R}_+ \setminus \{1\}$. \end{thm} \begin{proof} Personalized GNMax aggregators can be considered as the composition of all classes' vote counts regarding each data point.
-Only two\footnote{In the upsampling approach, more than two vote counts can be changed.
-But the worst case is if all teachers affected by the same point change the same vote counts (see the proof of \Cref{Upsampling Sensitivity}).} of them can be changed at the same time on neighboring datasets.
+Based on the mechanisms' sensitivity, we can formulate the loose bound of our \personalized aggregation mechanisms as follows: \begin{thm}[Individual Loose Bound] Let $M$ be an \personalized GNMax aggregator with noise scale $\sigma \in \mathbb{R}_+$.
+Let further $d \in \mathcal{D}$ be any data point, and $\Delta_{M, d}$ be the individual sensitivity of $M$'s \personalized vote count regarding $d$.
+Then, $M$ satisfies an individual $(\alpha, (\Delta_{M, d})^2 \cdot \nicefrac{\alpha}{\sigma^2})$-RDP regarding $d$ for all $\alpha \in \mathbb{R}_+ \setminus \{1\}$. \end{thm} \begin{proof} \Personalized GNMax aggregators can be considered as the composition of all classes' vote counts regarding each data point.
+Only two of them can be changed at the same time on neighboring datasets.
 Thus, the two Gaussian mechanisms with an individual sensitivity per data point are composed.
-Therefore, the claimed RDP guarantee is achieved by using \Cref{lem:RDP Guarantee of the Gaussian Mechanism} on privacy guarantees of Gaussian mechanisms, and \Cref{lem:Composition of RDP} from \Cref{Appendix_Background} on composition. \end{proof}
+Therefore, the claimed RDP guarantee is achieved by using \Cref{lem:RDP Guarantee of the Gaussian Mechanism} on privacy guarantees of Gaussian mechanisms, and \Cref{lem:Composition of RDP} from \Cref{Appendix_Background} on composition.
+Note that in the upsampling variant, more than two vote counts can be changed.
+The worst case occurs if all teachers affected by data point $d$ change the same vote counts.
+This is because votes for that same class are more expensive than votes for different classes (see the proof of \Cref{Upsampling Sensitivity}). \end{proof}

+We can also compute the data-dependent tight bound (Lemma~\ref{lem:Tight Bound of the GNMax} in~\Cref{Appendix_Background}) for our \personalized PATE variants.
+PATE's calculation of the tight bound builds on the loose bound, and is calibrated for a sensitivity of 1 for the specified noise scale $\sigma$.
+However, the sensitivity and the noise scale applied by PATE are related.
+Therefore, when providing a different sensitivity than 1 to the tight bound calculation, it suffices to re-scale $\sigma$ according to that sensitivity.
+Our sensitivity values directly correspond to the parameters of our variants of PATE (upsampling duplication factors, participation frequencies in vanishing, and teachers' weights in the weighting method).